JetBrains/kotlin/INTEROP.md

 ### Passing and receiving structs by value ###

-When a C function takes or returns a struct `T` by value, the corresponding argument type or return type is represented as `CValue<T>`.
+When a C function takes or returns a struct / union `T` by value, the corresponding argument type or return type is represented as `CValue<T>`.

 `CValue<T>` is an opaque type, so the structure fields cannot be accessed with